Shadow Experience

 • There is no shadowing on Training Days.

-• Candidates must wear a yellow vest and be with a Patroller at all times.
+• Candidates must wear a yellow vest and always be with a Patroller.

 Expectations